 6. Core Inflation – Another measure of inflation seeks to strip away volatile factors such as food and commodity prices.
 This includes a smaller basket of goods.
 But, it may be more accurate in showing underlying inflation.

-This is a statistic from US.
+This is a statistic from the US.
 (Which measure of inflation should we use?)
 The red line CPIFENS shows ‘core inflation’ with

 7. RPIJ – RPI but calculated using more internationally recognised geometric mean.

-Retail Price Index (RPI) – Used to be the official measure.
-Includes more factors such as mortgage interest payments, Council tax and other housing costs not in CPI.
+9. Retail Price Index (RPI) – Used to be the official measure.
+It includes more factors such as mortgage interest payments, Council tax and other housing costs not in CPI.
 RPI tends to be more volatile than CPI.
 Changes in interest rates impact on the RPI, but not the CPI.
 RPI is no longer counted as an official national statistics.
 It has been superseded by RPIJ – which is similar to RPI but calculated using geometric mean

 In early 2009, cuts in interest rates led to sharp fall in RPI.
 Since then RPI has increased at a faster rate.